 Easy panel adjustment for various horses' conformations.

 The Freeform Saddles, designed without a tree, are designed to be extremely flexible, comfortable and secure.
-The flexibility of the Freeform Saddles minimizes interference with the horse’s natural gaits and allows full freedom of movement without restriction.
-As a rider, you will have fuller contact with your horse’s motion, giving you more “feel” than you can achieve with a traditional treed saddle.
+The flexibility of the Freeform Saddles minimizes interference with the horse's natural gaits and allows full freedom of movement without restriction.
+As a rider, you will have noticeably greater contact with your horse's motion, giving you more "feel" than you can achieve with a traditional treed saddle.
 You will also notice that your horse will have easier movement.

 If there is no solid tree between my seat and my horse's back, am I not sitting directly on the horse's spine?